Al Mayadeen English

 In this Wednesday, March 6, 2019, photo, a member of US-backed Syrian Democratic Forces (SDF) stands guard outside Baghouz, Syria.
 (AP Photo/Gabriel Chaim)

-The commander of the Syrian Democratic Forces (SDF), Mazloum Abdi, announced that a preliminary agreement had been reached with Syria's transitional government in Damascus to begin integrating his forces into the country's Ministries of Defense and Interior, according to an interview with AFP on Sunday.
+The commander of the Syrian Democratic Forces (SDF), Mazloum Abdi, announced that a preliminary agreement had been reached with Syria's transitional government in Damascus to begin integrating his forces into the country's ministries of defense and interior, according to an interview with AFP on Sunday.

-Abdi met last week in Damascus with Syrian interim President Ahmed al-Sharaa, along with US envoy Tom Barrack and US commander Brad Cooper, in the latest round of talks aimed at implementing a stalled March agreement.
+Abdi met last week in Damascus with Syrian interim President Ahmad al-Sharaa, along with US envoy Tom Barrack and US commander Brad Cooper, in the latest round of talks aimed at implementing a stalled March agreement.

-Renewed Push for Integration
+Renewed push for integration

 The Kurdish-led SDF, which controls much of Syria's oil-rich northeast, had signed an agreement with transitional Syrian authorities in March to merge its civil and military institutions into national structures.
 However, the deal had remained largely unfulfilled until now.